yoinergomez/ngcolombia-workshop/02-firebase.md

 Go to the "**DEPENDENCIES**" section on your left panel and in the input box that says "_enter package name_" type **firebase**, then hit enter.

+> NOTE: The package name needs to be written in lowercase, if you use uppercase it will show you an error saying it can't find it.

 ![Install Firebase](img/install-firebase.png)

 That gives you access to the entire Firebase SDK for web development.
 Now, we can take things one step further and install @angular/fire.